Dhosi Hill: Parikrama

 Those visiting the hill on pilgrimage perform a parikrama (circumambulation) of it since the time of Mahabharata and Guru Shaunaka of Pandavas.
-The 8–9 KMs parikrama track includes some portions which are damaged because of landslides.
+The 8–9 km parikrama track includes some portions which are damaged because of landslides.

 Temples and religious melas

 Apart from temples at Shiv Kund, halfway to top of hill from Kultajpur side, there are several temples on the crater portion of the hill.
 Among these is the Chyavana temple, the Shiva temple on the crater, a Devi temple on the hilltop, and a Rama temple next to the Royal Guest House.
 The Chyavana temple has Shekhawati paintings in the Garbhagrah of the temple and a basement which can be used as a Dharmshala (resting place) for pilgrims.
 Among other structures on the hill is the renovated Chandrakoop.

 Melas are organised at various festivals and other special days.
 On the day of Somvati Amavasya many people assemble for a holy bath in the sarovars.
 A map from the 1890s indicates there were then separate Ghats for women, known as Janana Ghats, but now they are abandoned.